Chart of Accounts structure, account governance, and opening balance readiness

 Organizations that need clearer Accounts Receivable and Accounts Payable governance

-Audit-focused organizations improving change traceability and close rigor
+Audit-focused organizations improving change traceability and close evidence

 Connected records across modules